-- You can also provide calming supplements since the recovering stage can cause stress to your dog as daily routines are temporarily changed.
+- You can also provide calming supplements for dogs, since the recovering stage could cause stress to your dog, as daily routines are temporarily changed.
 Dogs love to keep their daily routines as similar as possible every day.
-It contains Organic Hemp (Seed Powder and Oil) that is rich in healthy fats, proteins, & antioxidants that help manage many health issues, such as pain, inflammation, anxiety, & seizures, organic hemp has soothing qualities that help calm your fur-baby.
+It contains Organic Hemp extract, which is rich in healthy fats, proteins, & antioxidants to help manage health issues, pain, inflammation, anxiety, & seizures.
+Organic hemp has soothing qualities to help calm your fur-baby.

 Overall, neutering your male dog is a beneficial procedure.
 As pet parents, we should always keep in mind that our dogs are our lifetime responsibility, and it is on us, too, for them to live a happier and healthier life.